joberror/cognito/readme/scope.md

 - This project will make use of Docker and Coolify for easier development and hosting.

-- Simple logs (per feature) will be used for logging, and will be stored in the `logs` folder, detailing what happened and when, for future review and understanding.
+- Simple logs will be used for logging, and will be stored in the `logs` folder, detailing what happened and when, for future review and understanding.
+The log folder will take a structural approach based on features, time, processing and prompts.

+- Commands are what list out the features that are to be implemented explicitly, as every commands tied to their specific feature.
+These commands lies in the `readme > commands.md` file.